Iceland in the Eurovision Song Contest 2023: Semi-finals

 Two semi-finals took place on 18 and 25 February 2023.
 In each semi-final, five of the ten competing acts performed, and two entries progressed to the final, determined solely by the viewing public through telephone voting and the RÚV Stjörnur app.
 In addition to the performances of the competing entries, a number of guest performances were also featured during the two shows.
 The first semi-final featured a performance from Friðrik Dór Jónsson.
 The second semi-final featured performances from Ragnhildur Gísladóttir, Unnsteinn Manuel Stefánsson, Guðlaug Sóley Höskuldsdóttir, and Sveinbjörns Thorarensen.
 In addition, an optional qualifier was selected by the contest organisers from among the non-qualifying acts, which also progressed to the final.

 Final

 The final took place on 4 March 2023 and featured the four qualifiers and the wildcard from the semi-finals.
 In the semi-finals, all competing entries were required to be performed in Icelandic; however, entries competing in the final were required to be presented in the language they would compete with in the Eurovision Song Contest.
 Langi Seli og Skuggarnir decided to perform their entry in Icelandic while the other four entries decided to perform their entry in English.
 In addition to the competing entries, the 2022 Icelandic representatives Systur and 2022 Norwegian representatives Subwoolfer performed as interval acts.
 Gaute Ormåsen, a member of Subwoolfer, was also part of the jury panel.

+Promotion

+To promote the entry, Diljá performed her song live on numerous Eurovision pre-parties, namely, Barcelona Eurovision Party, Polish Eurovision Party, and London Eurovision Party.
+She also performed in the Eurovision in Concert held in Amsterdam.